marians/statservice/README.md

 Think of it as a webservice wrapper for some SciPy functions.

+**CAUTION: This is working only in theory.
+In practice, Cross-origin resource sharing is still a problem, plus largr arrays of data can't be transmitted via URLs but should be sent via POST requests (which aren't handled yet).**

 This is in avery early phase and currently aims to provide the following functions:

 ### scipy.stats.linregress